CleverTap/clevertap-unity-sdk/README.md

 ## Questions? #

- If you have questions or concerns, you can reach out to the CleverTap support team at [support@clevertap.com](mailto:support@clevertap.com).
+ If you have questions or concerns, you can reach out to the CleverTap support team from the CleverTap Dashboard.

 **TroubleShooting Guide:** Please refer [here](https://github.com/CleverTap/clevertap-unity-sdk/blob/master/Troubleshooting.md) if you are facing common integration issue.